FernandoBuGu/BMRF_thesis/README.md

 # Fernando_BMRF_thesis
 Protein function prediction

-In this repository the code to calculate AUC from code in https://github.com/jwbargsten/bmrf Folders "R" and "reference_implementation_yiannis_kourmpetis" are from https://github.com/jwbargsten/bmrf.
+Code to calculate AUC from code in https://github.com/jwbargsten/bmrf Folders "R" and "reference_implementation_yiannis_kourmpetis" are from https://github.com/jwbargsten/bmrf.

 For validation, the test is a portion of GO terms for which all proteins except a minimum are masked.

-Results.txt shows results in 100 experiments.
+Results.txt (open in R) shows results in 100 experiments.
 The parameters that I have changed are: minGOsize (also a parameter in code https://github.com/jwbargsten/bmrf) Whether only Go terms with experimental evidence scores are considered ("1" if so, "0" otherwise) Whether only Go terms related to biological processes are considered ("1" if so, "0" otherwise)